 I did some digging and quickly found that the Blue Mountains had a history of these types of allegations connected to religious cults.
-This was also the case here, as relayed to me by friends of the family who were restrained from making any of it public due to a court suppression order.
-I will not go into the details here now either, as that is a matter for the Cook family to decide.
+This was also the case here, as relayed to me by friends of the family who contacted me after finding my original posts, but who were restrained from making any of it public due to a court suppression order.
+I do not know if that order is still in place.

-I hope the family sues these outlets, though no amount could possibly compensate for the damage done.
+I hope the family sues those outlets, though no amount could possibly compensate for the damage done.

 But more than that, I want to discuss the culpability of the police in this life-destroying fiasco.

 The police would have had both sides of the story.
 The Cook family side was supported by the very films taken that were supposed to be evidence against them.
 Moreover, the stories included not only bizarre acts of gross indecency – but ones that are physically impossible.
 The Cook family side of the story by comparison was sane, but also incredibly sad, given the actual facts as I have come to understand them.